TerminalAddict/loudas.com-website/_posts/2022-11-24-Lexi-Willard.md

 Turns out they were to be best friends until TiVo passed.

 When I was living with Helen we decided that Lexi was feeling a bit lonely at home, so we hatched a plan to breed Lexi, and keep one of her pups.
-Helen met a Border Collie name Leo, and soon enough Lexi had her first little on the 28th of February, 2017.
+Helen met a Border Collie name Leo, and soon enough Lexi had her first litter on the 28th of February, 2017.
 She had 7 Pups; 2 girls, 5 boys.
 * Arnie
 * Flame